Grampers-Dev/ethereum-transaction-viewer/README.md

 2. **Web3**: A Python library for interacting with the Ethereum blockchain.
 It provides the necessary functionality to connect to an Ethereum node, retrieve blockchain data, and work with Ethereum transactions.

-3. **dotenv**: A Python library used for loading environment variables from a `.env` file.
+3. **python-dotenv**: A Python library used for loading environment variables from a `.env` file.
 It helps securely manage sensitive information like API keys and URLs.

 4. **Requests**: A Python library for making HTTP requests.
 It's used in this script to communicate with the CoinMarketCap API to retrieve Ethereum price and market cap data.